Zenobia Powell Perry: Early life and education

-Perry was born Zenobia Powell in the once-predominantly African-American town of Boley, Oklahoma to a physician, Dr. Calvin B. Powell and Birdie Thompson Powell (who had some Creek Indian heritage).
+Perry was born Zenobia Powell in the once-predominantly African-American town of Boley, Oklahoma to physician Calvin B. Powell and Birdie Thompson Powell (who had some Creek Indian heritage).
 Her family was well educated and middle class.
 Her grandfather, who had been a slave, sang her traditional spirituals as a child, which later influenced her work.

 As a child, Perry met Booker T. Washington and sang for him at his appearance in Boley on August 22, 1915, where he "declared she was a future Tuskegegian."
 Perry took piano lessons as a child with Mayme Jones, who had been taught by Robert Nathaniel Dett.
 She won a piano competition in 1919.
 Perry also learned to play violin as a child.
 One of her biggest musical influences, however, came from the experience of hearing Hazel Harrison in concert, after which she knew she wanted to study music.

 In 1925, Perry graduated from Boley High School.
 Her father was not supportive of her decision to study music, but her mother was, and sent her to Omaha, Nebraska, to study at the Cecil Berryman Conservatory in 1929.
 After her return to Boley, Dett visited her family to ask them to send her to the Hampton Institute, where she could study with him.
 However, soon after, Dett left Hampton for the Eastman School of Music and Perry decided on her own to study privately with Dett in Rochester, New York.
 Perry studied with Dett until May 1932.
 She studied composition briefly during this time with Cortez Reece at Langston University in Oklahoma.

-In 1935, she went on to study the Tuskegee Institute, and, because of her family's connection with Washington and her promise to study education as well as music, she was allowed to attend.
+In 1935, she went on to study at the Tuskegee Institute, and, because of her family's connection with Washington and her promise to study education as well as music, she was allowed to attend.
 At Tuskegee she studied with William L. Dawson who encouraged her to compose original work; she was already preparing arrangements for the Tuskegee Institute Chorus.
 Perry graduated in 1938.

 After Tuskegee, Perry became part of a teacher training program for Black Americans that was headed by Eleanor Roosevelt.
 Roosevelt would become a mentor and friend to Perry and even helped sponsor her graduate studies.
 In 1941 she took classes at the Colorado State Teachers College and started teaching first grade in 1942.
 In 1945, she received her Master of Arts degree from Colorado State College.

 She began "earnestly" writing her own music during the 1950s.
-From 1952 to 1954, Perry worked on her master's degree in music in composition at Wyoming University, where she studied under Allan Arthur Willman, Darius Milhaud and Charles Jones.
+From 1952 to 1954, Perry worked on her master's degree in music composition at Wyoming University, where she studied under Allan Arthur Willman, Darius Milhaud and Charles Jones.